officialpatoo/omni/README.md

 ### 1. Set Up Environment Variables

-You need to configure your Firebase and Gemini API keys.
+You need to configure your Firebase, Gemini, and Tavily API keys.

 1. Create a new file named `.env` in the root of the project.
-2. Add your Firebase project configuration and your Gemini API key to the `.env` file.
-You can get your Firebase config from the Firebase console (`Project settings > General > Your apps > Web app`).
-You can get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+2. Add your Firebase project configuration, your Gemini API key, and your Tavily API key to the `.env` file.
+    - You can get your Firebase config from the Firebase console (`Project settings > General > Your apps > Web app`).
+    - You can get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+    - You can get a free Tavily API key from the [Tavily website](https://tavily.com/).

 ```.env
 # Firebase Configuration